Campaign Management

 Phishing Club - Campaign cards

-Interactive campaign metrics cards showing real-time performance statistics
+Campaign metrics cards showing performance statistics

 Click on any metric card to view comparative analysis and detailed breakdowns against other performance indicators.